-In late 2015, the Department of Environmental Protection (DEP) announced $61 million in grant funding for 26 cities to kickstart local efforts to increase outdoor recreation in America’s most vibrant communities.
+To this end in late 2015, the Department of Environmental Protection (DEP) announced $61 million in grant funding for 26 cities to kickstart local efforts to increase outdoor recreation in America’s most vibrant communities.
 The grant funding will help DEP update SCORP, the Statewide Comprehensive Outdoor Recreation Plan.
-It also will work with the ecotourism industry to better connect local communities with the wonders of nature.
+It also will work with the recreation and tourism industries to better connect local communities with the wonders of nature.

 The department also announced the creation of the America the Beautiful Challenge, a public-private competitive grant program that will award $1 billion over the next ten years to fund conservation, restoration, and outdoor recreation in the most beautiful places in the country.
 A vital part of this initiative is developing a standardized set of local conservation guidelines, ensuring that communities can identify and take advantage of the most relevant and valuable resources.

-It is now known that nature provides beneficial physical, emotional, and mental health benefits.
-In addition, the synergistic effect of outdoor exercise and nature can help in the fight against physical inactivity and non-communicable diseases.
+It is now known that nature provides beneficial physical, emotional, and mental health benefits and enhances creativity.
+In addition, the synergistic effect of outdoor exercise and nature can improve health, happiness and self esteem.

 Exercise is essential for all ages.
-The benefits of exercising include: metabolism and cardiovascular system enhancement, enhanced social well-being, better psychological and emotional health, and reduced risk of illness.
-However, many people do not exercise.
-This is a problem.
+The benefits of exercising include: metabolism and cardiovascular system enhancement, enhanced social well-being, better psychological and emotional health, and reduced risk of chronic illness.

 Among the many benefits of spending time in nature, studies have shown that it positively affects mental health.
 Studies suggest that exposure to green and blue spaces can lower stress and anxiety and increase socialization and resilience.